-Record mastering is best seen as an art, not a science.
-One engineer's cutting will almost always sound substantially different from another's, due to differences in their mastering chains, the quality of the tapes available to them, as well as the artistic judgement of both men.
+Record mastering is best understood as an art, not a science.
+One engineer's cutting will almost always sound substantially different from another's, due to differences in their mastering chains, the quality of the tapes available to them, as well as the artistic judgment of both men.
 There are also a number of things that can affect the sound of the finished product after the acetate is cut.
-There's no need to go into all of them here -- and truth be told no one really knows what they all are.
+There's no need to go into all of them here, and truth be told no one really knows what they all are.
 Suffice to say that when a record sounds good, lots and lots of things had to have gone very right.

 Seemingly Identical Pressings with Very Different Sound